FMASolutions/ToolBox/Docker/DockerArchitecture.md

 ## Linux Kernel Control Groups (cgroups) / Job Objects (Windows equivelant)
 The idea of control groups / job objects is to group processes and impose hardware limits.

+## Docker Engine
+The "Docker Engine" is modular, which we interface by using the docker cli.
+The Docker Engine is made up of the following modules:

+    1. API
+    2. daemon
+    3. containerd
+    4. OCI (Open container initiative)

+The docker engine is at the core of what docker does, and makes containers easy to manage.
+The docker engine exposes an API to be called, then internally it interfaces with the kernel (cgroups / namespaces) and out pop containers.

+## Container creation flow

+    1. User executes a run a container (e.g docker container run containerName)
+    2. CLI calls the REST API which is implemented in the daemon
+    3. daemon calls containerd via grpc which handles execution and lifecycle operation (start, stop, pause)
+    4. containerd starts a shim process to "runc" (an OCI compliant runtime) which interfaces with the kernel to actually create a container

+containerd to shims has a 1:many relationship

+Lots of other tools plug into the docker engine, e.g docker swarm, on-prem secure registry, universal control plane for RBAC policies.